Financial Samurai

 I thought it was a decent list and seemed to work for him.
 Perspective is everything though.

-11. robert clayton says
+robert clayton

 Another great article.
 I was reminded this week while doing interviews for a open position.
 Except for a couple of breaks and a good boss I could be sitting in that seat looking for a better job instead of interviewing that person.
 Many of these people have the same education and years of experience, but haven’t been able to move up.
 There have been times I have been disappointed in not get a promotion, but when I look at my income and the type of work I do I have a good life.